 332 (105).
 We should like to mention that we have gone to great lengths to base all of the statements made in the course of this part on solid historical evidence from primary literature resources and personal communication with persons involved with the matters at the time.
-Hence the many endnote asides in eloborate support and copious development of points made in the main text.
-See also note 11 and accompanying textfor a detailed discussion of our methodology.
+Hence the many asides in endnotes in support and development of points made in the main text.